nganguly0594/gpt-resume-builder/README.md

-This is a prototype ChatGPT application capable of producing a single page resume with some information about the user.
+This is a prototype ChatGPT application capable of producing a simple resume in pdf format with some GPT prompts that the user answers.